 We all learn from our experiences.
 We even learn from the past experiences of those around us.
 When it comes to personal growth, it makes sense to seek the advice of those who have lived through what you hope to accomplish.
-See what these leaders are saying about they wish they knew from the start.
+This is why many people take executive coaching throughout Dubai and around the world.
+See what these leaders are saying about what they wish they knew from the start.

 1. Learn to be comfortable with being uncomfortable.